Terms of Reference for Plans and Amendments

 Depending on the scale of the plan or amendment (area or neighbourhood level), certain technical reports may be required and should be confirmed with the appropriate City department prior to preparing the report.

-Click on the lists (at right) for the departmental contacts for either Area Structure Plan (ASP) Technical Report Requirements or Neighbourhood Structure Plan (NSP) Technical Report Requirements.
+Please consult the specific list of departmental contacts for Area Structure Plan (ASP) Technical Report Requirements and Neighbourhood Structure Plan (NSP) Technical Report Requirements.